virgili0/Virgilio/README.md

 Dante’s journey wouldn’t have been possible without his companion and guide, Virgilio, a roman famous poet (70 a.c.) who inspired generations of artists since the Roman hegemony in Europe.

-In his journey Dante travel across the different levels of the catholic conception of the divine world at that time, starting from the Inferno (the prison of the damned), passing through the Purgatorio and reaching eventually the Paradiso (you can call it Valhalla or Nirvana, as you prefer :-) ).
+In his journey, Dante travel across the different levels of the catholic conception of the divine world at that time, starting from the Inferno (the prison of the damned), passing through the Purgatorio and reaching eventually the Paradiso (you can call it Valhalla or Nirvana, as you prefer :-) ).

 In your journey, you will start from scratch and eventually reach the theoretical knowledge and solid expendable skill.

 The parallelism is natural:

 ![Figure 2-2](https://raw.github.com/clone95/Data-Science-Study-Paths-March-2019/master/order.png "1")